Built in 1839 on the west side of the Terrace originally as no 43 (later 78), this is a larger ...

 20 Hamilton Terrace This house, the first of the “double houses” to be built after the terrace of 6 houses ...

-Sir Frederick Hoare and Lady Mary Hoare lived at 78 Hamilton Terrace during the 1960s.
-Sir Frederick was Lord Mayor ...
+Sir Frederick Hoare and his wife Mary lived at 78 Hamilton Terrace during the 1960s.
+Frederick was a partner in ...

 Lee Remick in a publicity portrait for the film ‘Telefon’, 1977.
 (Photo by Metro-Goldwyn-Mayer/Getty Images) Lee Remick lived at 8 ...